Business Strategy Internship Program

 - Interns are expected to meet weekly with both supervisors to report on the progress of their project.
 Virtual meetings are acceptable.

-- Interns and both supervisors will be required to complete an exit survey at the end of the program reporting on project outcomes, skills developed and providing feedback on the program experience.
+- Interns and both supervisors will be required to complete an exit survey at the end of the program reporting on project outcomes and skills developed as well as providing feedback on the program experience.

 - Interns will deliver a final presentation to their supervisors summarizing the work at project completion.

-- be a registered undergraduate, graduate student or postdoctoral researcher at a Canadian academic institution; or
+- undergraduate, graduate student or postdoctoral researcher at a Canadian academic institution or

-- a recent graduate from a Canadian college or university, within two years of graduation for 2021-22 and 2022-23 (see the Accelerate FAQ page for more information about eligibility for recent grads)
+- a recent graduate from a Canadian college or university (see the Accelerate FAQ page for more information about eligibility for recent grads)

 - can be part-time students that meet the following criteria: